dluciv/cccp/README.md

 #### Manually with Git

 You can simply install CCCP by cloning this repository somewhere you like.
 Then `cccp` can be easily symlinked to any location you already have in your `$PATH`, e.g. `~/.local/bin` (this is how I use it).
 When invoked as `cccp u`, it will even try to update itself.

 #### With Basher

-If you use [*basher*](https://www.basher.it/) (which I am not a big fan of, but it looks promising overall), you can install CCCP with `basher install dluciv/cccp` or `basher install github.com/dluciv/cccp`.
+If you use [*basher*](https://www.basher.it/) (which I am not a big fan of, but it looks promising overall), you can install CCCP with
+`basher install dluciv/cccp` or `basher install github.com/dluciv/cccp`.
+Then you can further manage (e.g. upgrade, uninstall) CCCP with basher.

 #### Dependencies / Helpers